trustcerts/trustchain-doc/concepts/peer-to-peer.md

 # Peer to peer protocol

-## Coming soon
+## Coming soon!

-This page is still in progress, but will be released the following days.
+We are sorry, but this page is still in progress, it will be released the following days.